Preduals and complementation of spaces of bounded linear operators: Introduction

-\autoref{thm:A} can be deduced from \autoref{thm:B} by noticing that a predual of $\Bdd(X,Y)^*$ makes it a right dual $\Bdd(X)$-module if and only if the associated projection $\Bdd(X,Y)^{**}\to\Bdd(X,Y)$ is a right $\Bdd(X)$-module map; see \autoref{prp:predualMod:charDualMod}.
+\autoref{thm:A} can be deduced from \autoref{thm:B} by noticing that a predual of $\Bdd(X,Y)^*$ makes it a right dual $\Bdd(X)$-module if and only if the associated projection $\Bdd(X,Y)^{**}\to\Bdd(X,Y)$ is a right $\Bdd(X)$-module map.
 Another interesting consequence of Theorem~B is:

-\begin{corx}[{See \ref{prp:compl:charCompl}}] Let $X$ and $Y$ be Banach spaces with $X\neq\{0\}$.
+\begin{corx}[{See \autoref{prp:compl:charCompl}}] Let $X$ and $Y$ be Banach spaces with $X\neq\{0\}$.
 Then the following are equivalent: \begin{enumerate} \item $Y$ is complemented in its bidual. \item $\Bdd(X,Y)$ is complemented in its bidual as a Banach space. \item $\Bdd(X,Y)$ is complemented in its bidual as a right $\Bdd(X)$-module. \end{enumerate} \end{corx}

-In \autoref{sec:refl}, we note some interesting applications of our results.
-We first characterize reflexivity of $Y$ in terms of properties of $\Bdd(X,Y)$; see \autoref{prp:refl:charYRefl_BXY}.
-Following Spain, \cite[Definition~4.1]{Spa15ReprCaInDualBAlg}, we say that a Banach algebra $A$ with a predual is a left (right) dual Banach algebra if the left (right) multiplication by a fixed element in $A$ is \weakStar{} continuous.
-If $A$ is both a left and a right dual Banach algebra, then it is called a dual Banach algebra; see \autoref{dfn:predualMod:dualBAlg}.
-Dual Banach algebras were introduced by Runde in~\cite{Run02BookAmen}, and they have been extensively studied by Daws in~\cite{Daw04PhD,Daw07DualBAlgReprInj,Daw11BicommDualBAlg}.
+As a further application, in \autoref{prp:refl:charYRefl_BXY} we characterize reflexivity of $Y$ in terms of $\Bdd(X,Y)$.
+A Banach algebra $A$ with a predual is said to be a left (right) dual Banach algebra if the left (right) multiplication by a fixed element in $A$ is \weakStar{} continuous.
+If $A$ is both a left and a right dual Banach algebra, then it is called a dual Banach algebra; see \cite{Run02BookAmen,Daw04PhD,Daw07DualBAlgReprInj}.
 In the case $X=Y$, we obtain: